Engrgit/aisim/README.md

-# Simulator
+# An ai simulator
-Solving the particle simulator  problem
+A system to simulate ai solutions